 Step 11: Hiring a SOC 2 auditor

 Next, bring in an independent auditor to verify that your controls meet SOC 2 criteria and that you’re ready for attestation.
-The CPA you engage must be part of an AICPA-accredited firm and be fully independent from your organization to ensure an objective standpoint.
+Your auditor must be a licensed, independent CPA firm.
+While the AICPA establishes the attestation standards for SOC 2 engagements, it doesn't accredit individual firms.
+This independence keeps auditor opinions objective.

 Step 12: Coordinate with the auditor and potential follow-ups

-Maintain clear and consistent communication through the entire audit to stay on schedule and minimize delays in obtaining your report.
+Maintain clear and consistent communication throughout the audit to stay on schedule and minimize delays in obtaining your report.

 Prepare for possible follow-ups that may request additional clarifications, documentation, or proof of remediation for identified gaps from prior findings.
 Respond to such requests promptly, point out any potential exceptions beforehand, and address any new adverse findings with realistic remediation actions or plans.